You must learn basic photography. If you want to make successful photographs, that's where it all starts.

 Learn how to master the Semi-Auto Camera Modes here and download a summary PDF (no strings attached).
 No charge, no email required.

-There's a lot to learn about photography and making great images.
+Make a commitment to learn basic photography because you can't skip the essentials.
 Start with one topic and master it.
 I suggest exposure because it's the most critical concept to master and put into practice.
 And, yes...practice a lot!

 And, carry your camera manual with you.
 I know how boring you find that book!
 But how can you master your camera if you know almost nothing about it?